 Because dental implants do not rely on your remaining teeth, they are also a suitable option for almost every patient.
 Even if you have already begun to experience bone loss, this can usually be rectified during treatment.
 In some cases, a process known as bone grafting may be required.

 At Perfect Profiles, we are pioneers in high quality, low cost dental implant treatment here in the UK.
-When you choose us, you can be sure that your implants will fitted by an experienced implantologist using the highest quality materials from the best possible sources.
+When you choose us, you can be sure that your implants will fitted by an experienced implantologist.
+We use the highest quality materials from the best possible sources.

 We have clinics in Wolverhampton and Luton, where you’ll be supported by an expert team who’ll make sure that you are comfortable and reassured throughout the treatment, as well as providing all the aftercare you need.

-As a result of the exceptional care we take from the outset, our patients can enjoy the benefits of their dental implants for years to come – often a lifetime with the correct approach to oral hygiene.
+As a result of the exceptional care we take from the outset, our patients can enjoy the benefits of their dental implants for years to come.
+This can often be a lifetime with the correct approach to oral hygiene.

-We support and encourage our patients to take a proactive approach to oral hygiene and attend regular checkups as advised by the team to make sure that they get the best possible lifespan out of your implants.
+We support and encourage our patients to take a proactive approach to oral hygiene and attend regular checkups as advised by the team.
+This is to make sure that they get the best possible lifespan out of your implants.

 When you consider the many benefits, it is easy to see that dental implants are well worth the investment – and with our attractive finance options they could be even more affordable than you imagined.